arangodb/docs-hugo/site/content/3.11/arangograph/security-and-access-control/x-509-certificates.md

 that allows you to specify additional host names for a single SSL certificate.

-When using [private endpoints](../deployments/private-endpoints.md), you can specify alternate domain names.
+When using [private endpoints](../deployments/private-endpoints.md), you can specify custom domain names.
 Note that these are added **only** to the self-signed certificate as Subject Alternative Name (SAN).

 ## How to create a new certificate